High-fructose corn syrup (HFCS) is a type of artificial sugar made from corn syrup.

 Remember, the detrimental effects of HFCS and fructose should not be confused with the fructose in fruit, which is healthy and safe in sensible amounts.

 Bottom Line: High-fructose corn syrup can easily lead to excessive fat gain.
-This is because it's digested differently than other foods.
+This is because of its high fructose content, which is metabolized differently than other carbs.

 In one study, healthy adult volunteers were given drinks containing either glucose or fructose.